 12 pm Just a 10-minute drive away is Ambleside Beach.
 Ambleside is a wonderful waterfront community that offers art galleries, independent shops, and public spaces.
 You’ll find parks for the kids or start straight on the1.7k centennial seawalk, an easy stroll with views of the Burrard Inlet, Coast Mountains, and Vancouver skyline.

 1 pm Now you’ve worked up an appetite, end your walk at Dundarave Village, West Vancouver’s dining destination, for some lunch.
 Try The Beachhouse Restaurant for sustainable local seafood and waterfront views, or Terroir Kitchen for some beautifully presented European-style tapas.

 3 pm Make your way to the seaside playground of Horseshoe Bay.
 There’s plenty to do in this small neighbourhood – rent a boat at Sewell’s Marina for a couple of hours, head on a BC ferry to Bowen Island, let the kids play in the playground, walk the pier, or sit on the deck chairs and watch the boats come in and out of the harbour.

 6 pm Stay in town to grab some fish and chips at the famous Troll’s Restaurant before making your way to Lower Lonsdale to check-in at Lonsdale Quay Hotel or The Pinnacle at the Pier to get ready for tomorrow.

 Explore more: West Vancouver has hiking trails, biking trails, scuba diving, cultural events and local artisans.

 10 am Lower Lonsdale is North Vancouver’s oldest neighbourhood so just a few steps outside of your hotel you will find the city’s historic shipyards.
 Explore the dock and pier, look at the public art and learn about the stories of the people who once worked here.

-12 pm Lonsdale Quay Market is the perfect place to grab some lunch or supplies for an afternoon picnic.
+1 pm Lonsdale Quay Market is the perfect place to grab some lunch or supplies for an afternoon picnic.
 You can also rab a growler from a local brewery and take your picnic to a nearby alcohol allowed area.
 As well as plenty of food options you’ll also find stores selling clothes, souvenirs and gifts as well as hairdressers, wellness services, and much more!

 Explore more: North Vancouver has hiking trails, biking trails, Capilano Suspension Bridge, and some great kayaking at Deep Cove.